Systemscape/openproject-toggl-import/README.md

-# youtrack-time-tracking
+# openproject-toggl-import

-1. Replace `token.rs.template` with `token.rs` and enter your API Keys for YouTrack and Toggl
+1. Replace `token.rs.template` with `token.rs` and enter your API Keys for OpenProject and Toggl as well as information about Host, Schema and Default Activity Id
 2. Install binary
     ```
     cargo install --path ./
     ```
-3. Run `youtrack-time-tracking`
+3. Run `openproject-toggl-import`